Study Abroad in Barcelona

 - Visits to the Roman ruins in the coastal city Tarragona and the medieval town of Girona

-WHERE STUDENTS STUDY
+WHERE TO STUDY IN BARCELONA

 Conveniently located near Barcelona’s main square, Plaza Catalunya.